Kevin Goldspink

-Kevin Brian Goldspink (born November 16, 1941- October 6, 2024) was an Australian former rugby league footballer who played in the 1960s and 1970s for Canterbury-Bankstown and Eastern Suburbs.
+Kevin Brian Goldspink (born November 16, 1941- October 6, 2024) was an Australian rugby league footballer who played in the 1960s and 1970s for Canterbury-Bankstown and Eastern Suburbs.

 Playing career

 Goldspink played for Canterbury-Bankstown at second-row forward in the 1967 NSWRFL season's premiership final loss against South Sydney.
 He played with Canterbury-Bankstown for six seasons between 1963 and 1969.
 He was selected for the Kangaroo Tour in 1968 and played 13 matches on tour, but no tests.

 He finished his career at Eastern Suburbs, playing two seasons between 1971 and 1972.

 His son, Brett Goldspink, played rugby league for the Perth Reds, Canberra, Illawarra, Oldham, St Helens, Halifax and Wigan.